Deusto: Education

 The district of Deusto is popularly known as the university district of Bilbao.
 Located in Deusto is the main campus of the University of Deusto, a private university owned by the Society of Jesus, a religious order of the Catholic church.
 The university was founded in 1886 after the Jesuits moved their School of Higher Studies from Laguardia to its current location in Deusto.
 Since its foundation the university has played a prominent role in the industrial development of Bilbao and its metropolitan area.
 The main campus building was designed by Spanish architect Francisco de Cubas and it was the largest building of the city when it first opened.

 Also in Deusto it is located the Faculty of Economics and Business of the University of the Basque Country, located next to the Sarriko park in the Ibarrekolanda quarter.
 The faculty was founded in 1955 as the Faculty of Economic Sciences and it adopted its current name in 2015.
 The European campus of the DigiPen Institute of Technology is located in the Zorrotzaurre island.

 In Deusto is also located the Juan Crisóstomo de Arriaga music conservatory, the main music academy of the city.
 The district also houses the municipal Official School of Languages and the British Council.
 Private religious schools such as the Salesians and La Salle are also located in the district.

 Healthcare

 There are two public district health centers in the district, part of the Osakidetza network.
 They are located in the Deustu Doneperiaga and San Ignazio-Elorrieta quarters.
 Located in the Deustuibarra quarter is the main hospital of Igualatorio Médico Quirúrgico (IMQ), a private healthcare provider.

 Sports

 The district has two municipal sport facilities, one in Deustu Doneperiaga-Deustuibarra and the other in San Ignazio-Elorrieta.
 The Deusto Sports Center (Polideportivo de Deusto) is located by the Euskalduna Bridge and the Bilbao estuary and was opened in 1987.
+Women's amateur football club San Ignacio KE and men's club SD Deusto (with a history going back to 1913) are based there.